Earth Sciences (ESCI)

 Credits: 3

 This course introduces the basic principles of paleoceanography, such as the preservation of ocean history in sediment archives and the analysis/interpretation of paleoceanographic data.
 The course focuses on the capabilities and limitations of paleoceanographic techniques, and empowers students to critically assess the strengths and weaknesses of results presented in scientific journals.
 Topics include Milankovitch cycles, faunal assemblages, temperature and circulation proxies, linear and non-linear responses to climate forcings, abrupt climate events atmospheric teleconnections and monsoons.
-Prereq: Introductory Chemistry, Introductory Geology.
+One year of chemistry and one course in introductory geology required.

 Grade Mode: Letter Grading